QaysAlnajjad/eks-infrastructure/README.md

 ### scripts/deploy-infra.sh

-Helper script used to initialize/apply Terraform, update kubeconfig, install ArgoCD, and create the root application.
+Helper script used to:
+  * initialize and apply Terraform
+  * update kubeconfig
+  * apply `aws-auth.yaml`
+  * install ArgoCD
+  * create the root ArgoCD application
+  * install the Prometheus Operator CRDs required by monitoring resources in the GitOps repository

 ### scripts/destroy-infra.sh